 Conclusion

-In the end, both methods work — what matters more is using relevant Instagram hashtags, posting consistently, and tracking what actually performs.
+Both methods work; what matters more is using relevant Instagram hashtags, posting consistently, and tracking what performs.

 FAQs

-1. Is it better to write hashtags in comments or captions?
+1. Is it better to write Instagram hashtags in comments or captions?

 Captions are better for fast indexing and smaller accounts.
 Comments work well for bigger accounts or if you want a cleaner look.

-2. Does hashtagging in comments work for business accounts?
+2. Does Instagram hashtagging in comments work for business accounts?

-Yes, especially when automated.
-Brands often use hashtags in the comments on Instagram to stay organized and clean up the caption.
+Yes, Instagram hashtags in comments work, especially when automated.
+Brands often use Instagram hashtags in comments to stay organized and clean up the caption.

 3. Will placing hashtags in the first comment affect engagement?

 Only if there’s a delay.
-Post them right away, and you’re good.
+Post Instagram hashtags in comments right away, and you’re good.
 A late comment can hurt your reach.

 4. What are the benefits of putting hashtags in the caption instead?